Skip to content

 https://medicine.utah.edu/programs/ruute

-The Rural & Underserved Utah Training Experience (RUUTE) has several opportunities housed within the RUUTE Program that align with the goals of the School of Medicine's Exceptional Learning Experience (ELE) that promote professionalism, community, and meaningful relationships for students, providers, and community members.
-RUUTE’s mission is to improve medical education and training, health care access and long-term socio-economic benefit for rural and underserved communities of Utah and the intermountain west by expanding interest, awareness, and placement of students and physicians.
-RUUTE achieves this through several programs, including K-12 outreach programs, undergraduate opportunities, and medical student opportunities.
+RUUTE has several opportunities housed within the RUUTE Program that align with the goals of the School of Medicine's Exceptional Learning Experience (ELE) that promote professionalism, community, and meaningful relationships for students, providers, and community members.
+RUUTE's learning experiences range from community outreach, becoming a preceptor, to learning experiences for medical students and residents.

 Saturday Academy